dgr/clojurecrazy/docs/_posts/2022-01-30-my-experience-with-an-m1-macbook-air.md

 to Emacs with CIDER.
 With all that going on, my memory usage is only 12 GB and I've only used 57 MB of swap.
 Everything flies.

-If you want to develop Clojure on it, you can do so with ease.
+If you want to use it to develop in Clojure, you can do so with ease.
 That's really a testament to using a high level programming language (Clojure) running on an abstract virtual machine (JVM) that totally insulates you from the hardware details.
 I also haven't gone as far as trying Docker or anything virtualized (e.g., VMware), so you might experience some level of pain there.
 That's not something I typically need to do.

 Are there downsides?
 Yes, two, but they are very minor in my opinion.
 First, the screen size is only 13 inches.
 I would really like